 Rome was ruled by seven kings between 753 BC and 510 BC. and it was during this time that the foundations of Roman Civilisation were established.
 Although the king's powers were absolute, he was appointed by the Senate, which was made up of the the leading Patricians of the city.
 Each Patrician headed a group of Clients who supported him, worked for him and if necessary, fought for him.
 The rest of society were categorised as Pleblians or Plebs who were the common people.

-When the monarchy was abolished, Rome became a republic which lasted until around 44 BC when Julius Caesar became Emperor.
+When the monarchy was abolished, Rome became a republic which lasted until around 44 BC when Julius Caesar became Dictator.
 Imperial Rome lasted until the 5th century when Romulus Augustus was forced to abdicate by Odoacer.
 (The Roman Empire in the east continued until the 15th century, based in Constantinople).

 After a period of turmoil, Rome eventually came under the power of the Pope when the Roman Catholic Church gained control of The Papal States during the 6th century.